-I started Inspiration In Isolation to help share the fantastic creativity that has come out of the impact of Coronavirus lockdown.
+I started Inspiration In Isolation to help share the fantastic creativity that has arisen via the impact of the Coronavirus lockdowns and the Covid pandemic.

 My full-time job is in the cinema industry but I have always loved writing including poetry, blogging and children's picture books.
-Writing is undoubtedly my wind down and escapism.
+Writing is undoubtedly my wind down, therapy and escapism.

 Check out Michelle's writing here